bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-<h4> Example #3: sync guitar tablatures and music score with a video</h4>
+<h4>Example #3: sync guitar tablatures and music score with a video</h4>

-This example shows how we manage to render music scores in real time as the video plays.
+<p>This example shows how we manage to render music scores in real time as the video plays.

 Some JavaScript code listens to the ontimeupdate event while the video is playing.
 We use the currentTime property of the video to know exactly where we are in the video.
 Finally, we also rely on an external library to render in an HTML5 canvas the bars corresponding to the current video explanations.
-We render in real time guitar pro tablatures using the alphatab.net library.
+We render in real time guitar pro tablatures using the alphatab.net library.</p>

 <!------------------------------------------------------------------------------------------------>
 <!---- 99.
 We render in real time guitar pro tablatures using the alphatab.net library (118) ----->
 <!------------------------------------------------------------------------------------------------>